 This spring has been very different from the past years.
 Because of everything going on in the world these last few months, the garden has been a sanctuary for me.

-For those of you that are new to my blog, I live in the PNW, which is zone 8.
-I currently have lilacs, wisteria, clematis, Japanese roses, rhododendrons, azaleas and mock orange blooming.
+For those of you who are new to my blog, I live in the PNW, which is zone 8.
+I currently have lilacs, wisteria, clematis, Japanese roses, rhododendrons, azaleas, and mock orange blooming.

 Getting the Garden for Spring

 Growing seeds for the garden is not only a great way to get a jump on the season, but to grow many different varieties of flowers you may not find at a nursery.